The best boneless chicken recipe ever!

-This is the best boneless chicken recipe ever; I’ll probably never cook it another way.
+I’ll probably never cook chicken breasts any other way.
 I discovered this great technique thanks to the smart people at America’s Test Kitchen, who conduct exhaustive research on the best way to prepare all sorts of things.
 The technique described below is very similar to theirs, with just a few modifications.
 While it might seem backwards to start the chicken in the oven and finish it in the frying pan, trust me – it works beautifully, producing chicken that is tender and juicy on the inside, with a nicely crisped exterior.
-I like to add sauteed mushrooms to this sauce for an extra burst of flavour.
+I like to add sautéed mushrooms to this sauce for an extra burst of flavour.
 This is one of those dishes that will have everyone at the table begging for seconds, so I recommend doubling the recipe!

-1 tablespoon fresh chives or green onion tops, minced
+- 1 tablespoon (15 mL) fresh chives or green onion tops, minced

 - Preheat oven to 300F.

 - Using a fork, poke the thickest parts of each chicken breast at least 5 – 6 times then evenly sprinkle both sides of each breast with 1/2 teaspoon of coarse kosher salt per breast.
 If using fine salt, reduce to 1/4 teaspoon per breast.